sebv/jwt-doc/README.md

 ```

 ### Third Party Service Provider Code Sample

-Below is a code example which illustrates how to enable thrid party services to play well with JWT token authentication.
+A code sample which illustrates how to add JWT token authentication to third party services.

 #### Python

 In this example we assume the authentication credentials (using env variables e.g. `SERVICE_USERNAME` + `SERVICE_ACCESS_KEY`) of a RESTful API will be sent as HTTP BASIC AUTH header:

 ```